SUPLA/supla-device/extras/examples/linux/README.md

 Exact values and configuration is explained in `ActionTriggerParsed` section.
 Parameter `use: at1` indicates which `ActionTriggerParsed` instance should be used to send actions. "at1" is a name of `ActionTriggerParsed` instance.

+### CmdValve

+`CmdValve` is a channel which allows to control a valve using a Linux command.

+`CmdValve` requires the following parameters:
+`cmd_open` - command executed when valve should open, `cmd_close` - command executed when valve should close, `state` - state of the valve based on `source` and `parser` configuration.

 ### Hvac